Sebastianhju/Runeterra-5e/2.0/Rares.md

 - Wondrous Item
 - Attunement

+**Charges**: This item has 4 charges and regains all charges when you finish a long rest.

-**Ice Spiked Guards**: Once per short rest, can cast the _Armor of Agathys spell as a first level spell without spending mana.
+**Ice Spiked Guards**: You can spend two charges to cast the _Armor of Agathys_ spell as a first level.

 **Witch's Pact**: As an reaction when you see an ally get hit by an attack that deals elemental damage, you can choose to change the type of elemental damage to another elemental damage of your choice.